Kelli Hollis: Career

 After a small role in Emmerdale as Melanie Say in 2002, Hollis portrayed Yvonne Karib in Shameless for six years, starting in 2004.
 She also played the character of Tina Crabtree in two television dramas, Tina Goes Shopping (1999), Tina Takes a Break (2001) as well as Mischief Night (2006) which was a cinema-released feature film, all three were directed by Penny Woolcock.
 Hollis also portrayed Maggie Simms in the 5Star prison drama Clink, as well as loan shark Linda in the Channel 4 drama Ackley Bridge.
 Additionally, Hollis appeared in two episodes of the television series Dalziel and Pascoe, as the character Bridget Croft.
 She also appeared in BBC1 drama Waterloo Road, as Chantel and as Anne West in the TV film See No Evil about the Moors Murders.
 She also appeared in the female football drama Playing the Field.
 In May 2020, she appeared in an episode of the BBC soap opera Doctors as Rachel Edwards.

+In February 2026.
+Hollis joined the cast of Coronation Street for a short guest role, playing Paula a prisoner who is in jail alongside Debbie Webster.